eduardevops/dockerized-php5.6-apache2-mysql5.7-redis5/README.md

 ####  Still working on this.
 All necessary comments will be provided at the very end
 ------
 ## First things first
-Before starting this repo make sure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) installed
+Before you can use this repo make sure you have [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) installed

 ## Versions
 *	PHP v5.6.40